Author

 The manufacture date and the expiry date are distinct indicators that communicate different aspects of a product’s lifecycle:

 The manufacture date marks the exact day when a product was made.
-This data can be instrumental in tracing back to the specific batch or lot of the product for quality control or in case of recalls.
+This information is instrumental for tracing specific batches or lots during quality control or product recalls.
 It also serves as a reference point for determining the product’s age.
+In large-scale production, manufacture dates are linked with batch codes or lot numbers, enabling precise tracking in case of defects or recalls.

 On the contrary, the expiry date is an estimated period the manufacturer provides within which the product retains its optimal quality.
 This date isn’t randomly selected but is calculated based on the nature of the product, its ingredients, and the expected shelf life.